scbhatia/EC500/Databasing/Phase 2/README.md

 ```

 ## Usage
-The user interacts with all 3 wrapper files: google_analysis.py, image_download.py, and video_converter.py
+The user interacts with all 4 wrapper files: google_analysis.py, image_download.py, video_converter.py, and mongo_database

 ### Example:
 - See api_project.py in this repo